East African Airways: 1950s

 On 6 February 1952, following the death of King George VI, Queen Elizabeth II began her return to the United Kingdom on one of EAA's newer aircraft, a DC–3 with registration VP-KHK.
 She was carried from Nanyuki to Entebbe, where she connected with a BOAC aircraft.
 This event marked EAA as being the first airline not based in the United Kingdom to carry a reigning monarch.
 During 1952, six more DC-3s were purchased.
 Aimed at replacing the Dragon Rapides, three Macchi M320s were acquired, but these aircraft proved to be inadequate for the airline's operations and were phased out and sold.
 Also during 1952, the airline commenced the flying of pilgrims to and from Mecca in conjunction with Aden Airways.
 By that time, the airline had decided to replace the Lodestars with more DC-3s, with all ten of them being sold between late 1952 and early 1953.
 The last service flown with these aircraft was in February 1953.
 The original three DC-3s were sold, but four new aircraft of the type were acquired.
 A Consolidated PBY Catalina was purchased in 1953.
 It was used in the filming of Mogambo and sold the next year.

 In early 1957, services to the United Kingdom were launched on a once-weekly basis, at first operated by BOAC on EAA's behalf and then in EAA's own right with ex-BOAC Argonauts.
 This tourist-class service had low load factors when it was started, as it competed with same-fare BOAC Britannias and Viscounts.
 Also in early 1957, the Nairobi–Aden route was started; in mid-September the same year the route was extended farther east, from Aden to Bombay via Karachi, and Argonauts were also deployed on it.

 Following the opening of Embakasi Airport on 9 March 1958, EAA started transferring all their operations from Wilson Aerodrome to the new airport.
-Upon moving their DC-3 operations in July the same year, all scheduled services operated from Embakasi, becoming their hub since.
+Upon moving their DC-3 operations in July of the same year, all scheduled services operated from Embakasi, becoming their hub since.